dadafafa/draw.io/README.md

   ```
   x.x.x.x  %any: PSK "mima1234567890"
   ```
-  save the above code and run the follow code in terminal
+  save the above code and run the follow code in terminal to let IPSEC work
   ```

 $ for each in /proc/sys/net/ipv4/conf/*